 BetMGM Sportsbook in WV has a sterling pedigree.
 The app is a member of the MGM Resorts International family and is part of one of the largest and most successful casino companies in the world.

 If you are new to this venerable site, you can get every dollar of your first deposit matched up to $600 by entering the promotional code PLAYBONUS as you submit your funds.
 BetMGM also awards players a free $10 bet each week, so there’s always a reason to stop by this book.

 William Hill is one of the biggest names in all of sports betting.
 There are hundreds of William Hill betting shops scattered across the world, and West Virginia is now home to both retail and online versions.

 If you want to try your luck on William Hill, there are 150 reasons to do so.
-First-time depositors can get up to $150 matched when they sign up and play on William Hill West Virginia.
+First-time depositors can get up to $500 in risk free bets when they sign up and play on William Hill West Virginia.